Assistant Director of Development

 • Experience planning and executing fundraising or cultivation events, including budget management and vendor coordination.

-• Proficiency in fundraising database management, preferably Raiser's Edge NXT.
+• Proficiency in fundraising database management.

 Application Process